top of page

 3. Unemployment

-Closely linked to layoffs is the part of actually being unemployed.
-This might be due to layoffs, or hiring freezes, or cutbacks, or businesses closing down.
-Whatever the reason for the unemployment, not only does it suck, but it has a real impact on our physical and psychological health.
+Closely linked to layoffs is unemployment, whether due to layoffs, hiring freezes, cutbacks, or business closures.
+Unemployment has a real impact on our physical and psychological health.

-Depression and chronic pain and unemployment can form their own little cycle.
-Depression leading to increased pain, increased pain leading to less days at work, leading to unemployment, leading to depression.
+Depression and chronic pain can form a cycle, with depression leading to increased pain, increased pain leading to fewer days at work, leading to unemployment, leading to more depression.

 Research has shown that chronic back pain is a known risk factor for disability, depression, and unemployment.
-A prior history of spine surgery, in particular, is strongly associated with unemployment and depression.
+A prior history of spine surgery is particularly associated with unemployment and depression.

 despite the dramatic increase in spinal-fusion surgeries, there didn’t seem to be any improvements for patients in terms of outcomes or disability rates.